johnvandeweghe/DND-CampaignManager-API/README.md

 * Links between above (playes belong to factions, live in towns, etc)
 * Ability to generate quick Items/NPCs/Shops
 * A quick search that searches everything

-*Note: This project uses Doctrine 2 ORM, but wants to explicitly state that it's not meant to exemplify perfect conventions with Doctrine Entity implementation.
-The goal is merely to show that Doctrine Entities can be used with LunixREST.*

 ## [Endpoints](docs/API_ENDPOINTS.md)